A SAFETY HAZARD:

 BREAKAWAY TASSEL : It is attached at the end of two single cords to make it a loop.
 If any weight is put on it, it will break apart.
 The disadvantage of it is that when it breaks you get two unconnected cords once more which is a hazard again.

 INNER CORD STOPS : They limit how the inner cords can be pulled and looped.
 If your current cord stop allows too much inner cord to be pulled out the location of the Cord Stop can be adjusted.

 - Graber Blinds has added the following features to their window treatments to protect consumers from potentially dangerous accidents.

 - Tension pulleys and tie down devices to keep continuous loop pull cords taut.

 - Tassel ends on lift cords that reduce the risk of entanglement.

 - Cord stops on horizontal blinds that prevent internal cords from slipping through the louvers.

-- Cordless lift and motorized lift options that offer ultimate safety, eliminating the standard cord.
+- Child proof blinds and motorized lift options that offer ultimate safety, eliminating the standard cord.